 - Pâtes aux 3 Fromages Lyophilisé | 491 Kcal x3

 In order to be safe and also to reassure your loved ones, take a GPS Spot locator.
 This locator allows to send its geographical position by mail to previously selected people, as well as to publish on facebook.
 With the subscription, you also have a key to call the closest rescue.
+I didn't need it during the trip, and the battery were down very quickly.
 Additionally, also take a First Aid Kit with you.

 You can procure the guide Cicero "Trekking in the Dolomites".
 The usefulness of this guide lies only in the general presentation of the route, and the walking times.
 The cards are useless, they are just diagrams.
+Also, the guide is written for a hut-to-hut trip.
 So, also buy maps on 1/30 000 and 1/25 000 scale.
 They are very useful because the Dolomites massif is characterized by a multitude of trails and you can largely arrange your AV2 according to the weather conditions and the various manned and unmanned shelters.